Tandem clustering with invariant coordinate selection: Introduction

-When the cluster structure lies in a low-dimensional latent subspace, or when some variables are noisy and not relevant for finding the cluster structure, a preprocessing step such as feature selection or dimension reduction can be helpful.
-Tandem analysis, as called by \cite{ArabieHubert1994}, is a well-known method that consists of carrying out principal component analysis (PCA) followed by clustering on the selected principal components.
+When the cluster structure lies in a low-dimensional latent subspace, or when some variables are irrelevant for identifying the cluster structure, a preprocessing step like feature selection or dimension reduction can be beneficial.
+Tandem analysis, as termed by \cite{ArabieHubert1994}, is a well-known method involving principal component analysis (PCA) followed by clustering on the selected principal components.
 However, several authors including \citet{chang1983using}, \citet{soete1994k}, \citet{vichi2001factorial}, and \citet{radojivcic2021large} warn against this approach, as it may mask the cluster structure of the data.
-The explanation is that PCA focuses on the conservation of inertia, which is linked to the variability of the data and does not necessarily extract the relevant information for clustering.
-Many papers propose alternatives to the tandem analysis (see, e.g., \citealp{ding2007adaptive,vichi2009clustering,timmerman2013subspace,van2019special}; and references therein).
+The explanation is that PCA focuses on conserving inertia, linked to data variability, and does not necessarily extract the relevant information for clustering.
+Hence, many papers propose alternatives to tandem analysis (see, e.g., \citealp{ding2007adaptive,vichi2009clustering,timmerman2013subspace,van2019special}; and references therein).

-In the present paper, we propose a new tandem approach where PCA is replaced by invariant coordinate selection (ICS) introduced by \citet{tyler2009invariant}.
-ICS is a dimension reduction method in the same spirit as PCA with computation and selection of linear combinations of the original features.
-While PCA can be derived from the eigendecomposition of a unique scatter matrix, ICS is based on the simultaneous diagonalization of two scatter matrices \citep[see, e.g.,][]{nordhausen2022usage}.
-Contrary to PCA, ICS is able to extract components that are relevant for clustering.
-More precisely, \citet{tyler2009invariant} show that for a location mixture of elliptical distributions and for any pair of scatter matrices, ICS is able to find Fisher's linear discriminant subspace without knowing the class labels.
-Moreover, ICS is affine invariant while PCA is only orthogonally invariant.
+In the present paper, we propose a new tandem clustering approach in which we substitute PCA with invariant coordinate selection (ICS), as proposed by \citet{tyler2009invariant}.
+ICS serves as a dimension reduction method akin to PCA, involving the computation and selection of linear combinations of the original features.
+While PCA is derived from the eigendecomposition of a single scatter matrix, ICS relies on the simultaneous diagonalization of two scatter matrices \citep[see, e.g.,][]{nordhausen2022usage}.
+Unlike PCA, ICS can extract components that are pertinent for clustering.
+More precisely, \citet{tyler2009invariant} show that for a location mixture of elliptical distributions and any pair of scatter matrices, ICS can identify Fisher's linear discriminant subspace without knowledge of the class labels.
+Additionally, ICS is affine invariant while PCA is merely orthogonally invariant.